HomeDirectoriesMastering Local Citations: A Step-by-Step Guide for Businesses

 • ROI calculation:

-Determine the return on investment for citation management costs
+Work out the return on your citation management costs

-Attribution for citation impact can be challenging since many users may find your business on a directory but contact you directly without clicking through to your website.
-This is why using call tracking and asking customers “how did you hear about us?” remains important.
+Attribution can be tricky, since many people find your business on a directory but then contact you directly without clicking through to your website.
+That’s why call tracking and asking customers “how did you hear about us?” still matter.

-Implement these tracking methods to collect accurate citation performance data:
+Use these methods to collect accurate citation performance data:

 1. Google Analytics referral tracking: